syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ### Build-in editor content styles

-By default, The content styles of Rich Text Editor are not returned while retrieving HTML value from the editor.
-So, the styles are not applied when using the HTML value outside of the editor.
-To get the styles to Rich Text Editor’s content for your application, You can copy and use the below styles directly in your application.
-The styles listed below which used in the UI elements of the Rich Text Editor.
+By default, the content styles of the Rich Text Editor are not returned while retrieving the HTML value from the editor.
+So, the styles are not applied when using the HTML value outside the editor.
+To get the styles from the Rich Text Editor’s content for your application, copy and use the following styles directly in your application.
+The styles listed are used in the UI elements of the Rich Text Editor.

 > Make sure to add a CSS class ‘e-rte-content’ to the content container.